a. Introductions and icebreakers.

 b.
 Give details about the next meeting.

 Prepare for your club’s future meetings now.
-Listed below are the topics of virtual meeting kits that will be released every month from January through May 2021.
+Listed below are the topics of virtual meeting kits that will be released every month through May 2021.
 Keep on serving!

 Best wishes to your club in the new year!